 This all-villa resort is the only hotel in the Laamu Atoll, some 150 km from the equator.
-Getting there is a bit of a journey, but of course this is part of the Six Senses allure—they deliberately picks remote locations.
+Getting there is a bit of a journey, but of course, this is part of the Six Senses allure—they deliberately pick remote locations.

 From above the clouds and later, riding the resort’s luxury boat, it felt like getting deeper and deeper into the blue infinity of the Maldivian sea.
 As we docked to the jetty this feeling transcribed into a sense of stepping into a different kind of reality.

 The simple aesthetics of the resort’s design play a huge role in these impressions.
-Similarly to other Six Senses properties we stayed at, Laamu excels in the trademark style that utilises rustic design in complementing a beautiful location—here the lush, green Maldivian island.
+Similarly to other Six Senses properties, we stayed at, Laamu excels in the trademark style that utilizes rustic design in complementing a beautiful location—here the lush, green Maldivian island.

 Beach Villas stand out thanks to their outdoor areas, with rain showers, private gardens and terrace deck for alfresco dining (or sleeping!).
-For us however the epitome of Maldivian dream were the villas-on-stilts, build along three wooden jetties.
+For us, however, the epitome of the Maldivian dream was the villas-on-stilts, build along three wooden jetties.

-Speaking of the mornings—breakfasts were fantastic, with a bountiful buffet selection at the Longitude restaurant, which is an open air, two storey dining space set over water.
+Speaking of the mornings—breakfasts were fantastic, with a bountiful buffet selection at the Longitude restaurant, which is open-air, two-story dining space set over the water.
 There are three other restaurants on the island, to which fresh vegetables and spices are supplied from the immaculately maintained organic garden, while local fishermen provide sea catch.

-For other kind of pampering there is the award-winning spa.
+For another kind of pampering, there is an award-winning spa.
 The treatment rooms are housed in stunning spherical wicker nests, merged with the island’s greenery.
-With classic massages, sauna, yoga and personal training programs, as well as the fully equipped gym, the spa delivers on the promise of the ultimate relaxation experience.
+With classic massages, sauna, yoga, and personal training programs, as well as the fully equipped gym, the spa delivers on the promise of the ultimate relaxation experience.

 Number of rooms & suites: 97